Orpius/SDK/docs/UserGuide/index.md

 * Parameters without an underscore are passed to your tool and the AI Agent.

-*Tip* For instructing events or activities avoid any mentions of the schedulle or the actual event in the task descriptopn becaise it confuses the agents and the agent may attmept to store the infor in the memoery if it think it has to wait.
-You must say do this now.
-*tip* When defining events or activities, avoid using words like schedule, event, or similar timing references in the task description.
-This can confuse the agent, causing it to interpret the instruction as a command to schedule itself or create an event.
-Instead, phrase the instruction as an immediate action i.e. "Do this now."

-Example of how events may flow in a Surveillance Application A camera sends a motion detected event.
-You configure this event to trigger a notification activity and an analysis activity.
-Orpius then orchestrates the response: it notifies the right user, launches the analysis, and, depending on the outcome, can automatically trigger follow-up actions such as raising an alert, starting a recording, or handing off to another tool.

 ## Setting up and event

-There are two ways to define an event in Orpius: manually or via chat.
+There are two ways to define an event in Orpius: manually or through chat.

+**Tip**: When defining activities that are triggered by an event, avoid using words such as schedule or references to the event itself in the task instruction.
+This can confuse the agent, leading it to interpret the instruction as a command to schedule itself or create a new event.
+Instead, phrase the instruction as an immediate action.

 **Manual setup**
-1. **Register the event**
+1. **Register the Event**
     * Open the **Events** pane from the sidebar.
     * Select **+ New Event**.
-    * In the Event Configuration pane, enter the event name (for example, NewOrderReceived).
+    * In the Event Configuration pane, enter the event name (for example, *NewOrderReceived*).
-2. **Define the triggered work (Activity)**
+2. **Define the Triggered Work (Activity)**
-    * In the Triggered Work pane, select  **+ New Activity**.
+    * In the **Triggered Work** pane, select  **+ New Activity**.
-    * Provide a **Title** and clear **Instructions** for the agent (for example, send a notification to the user).
+    * Provide a **Title** and clear **Instructions** for the agent (for example, *"send a notification to the user"*).
+    * You can define multiple activities for the same event.
-    * (upcoming feature) Supply Custom Tools that the agent can use when executing the task.
+    * *(Upcoming feature)* Supply Custom Tools that the agent can use when executing the task.
-3. **Trigger and execute**
+3. **Trigger and Execute**
-    * When an external system fires the NewOrderReceived event, Orpius automatically executes the defined activity.
+    * When an external system fires the *NewOrderReceived* event, Orpius automatically executes the defined activity.

-This allows automation of tasks based on external triggers using Orpius events.

 **Setup via Chat**